harness/developer-hub/release-notes/feature-flags.md

  - Fix streaming issues for .NET 4.8.
 (FFM-11573, ZD-64099)

 **Fixed issues**:
- - Fixed an issue where streams would not remain open for longer than 60 seconds when the SDK is running .NET 4.8.
-(FFM-11573, ZD-64099)
+ - Fixed an issue where streams would not remain open for longer than 60 seconds when the SDK is running .NET 4.8:
- - Stream reconnection logic: Previously, if the stream disconnected, it would take 70 seconds for it to reconnect.
+  -- Previously, if the stream disconnected, it would take 70 seconds for it to reconnect.
 It now reconnects using an exponential backoff and delay, where the base delay is 500ms.
-(FFM-11573)
+(FFM-11573, ZD-64099)

 ## May 2024